 Just so you know, this post may contain affiliate links.
 This means if you make a purchase through links on this page, Canine Weekly may collect a share of the sale or other compensation.
 As an Amazon Associate, we earn from qualifying purchases.

 Adopting an adult dog is an exciting time – but it also can mean lots of new training to work on.
-With a big dog, it can be really important to get started on crate training right away.
+It can be especially important to get started on crate training an older dog right away.

 Untrained older dogs can easily hurt themselves chewing on things, ruin your carpet with accidents, and much more.
 While a crate isn’t really a substitute for training, it is a great way to keep your dog and house safe from each other in the early stages of owning an adult dog.